miqnni/rts-vending-machine/README.md

 -   `CoffeePreparation` - The process for full coffee preparation.
 -   `MainProcessor` - The process for the entire use case of the vending machine.

-### Bus
+### Buses

+-   `CAN` - Controller Area Network (CAN) bus - The bus for communication between the main processor and the medium-bandwidth devices
+-   `I2C` - Inter-Integrated Circuit (I2C) bus - The bus for cheap and simple devices, such as sensors and the touch panel
+-   `SPI` - Serial Peripheral Interface (SPI) bus - The bus for quicker communication with memory components, quick sensors etc.
--   `ethernet` - The main bus that accounts for the communication within the system.
+-   `UART` - Universal Asynchronous Receiver-Transmitter (UART) bus - The bus for serial communication with devices such as the credit card scanner or payment modules

 ### Processors